swiftlang/swift-evolution/proposals/0298-asyncsequence.md

 ### Cancellation

-Authors of `AsyncIteratorProtocol` types should use the cancellation primitives provided by Swift's `Task` API, part of [structured concurrency](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md).
+`AsyncIteratorProtocol` types should use the cancellation primitives provided by Swift's `Task` API, part of [structured concurrency](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md).
 As described there, the iterator can choose how it responds to cancellation.
 The most common behaviors will be either throwing `CancellationError` or returning `nil` from the iterator.

 If an `AsyncIteratorProtocol` type has cleanup to do upon cancellation, it can do it in two places: